Ricky Hatton has called on all sides involved in the negotiations to be sensible to get Tyson Fury vs. Anthony Joshua over the line.

 Once again, Hearn and Joshua seem to be at the center of a block in negotiations for one of the biggest fights around.

-Back in the summer of 2018, WBN was highly involved on the Deontay Wilder side as Shelly Finkel attempted to deal with Hearn and Joshua constantly moving the goalposts.
+In the summer of 2018, WBN was highly involved on the Deontay Wilder side as Shelly Finkel attempted to deal with Hearn and Joshua constantly moving the goalposts.

 In the end, the fight didn’t happen.
 Hopefully, this time, Joshua will take a 50-50 split to make sure it does.